Here’s a collection of links useful where Asian Odonata are concerned.

 - “Close-up on Dragonflies and Damselflies from Vietnam.”

-Run by Sébastien Delonglée and very useful some of the information was, too, even though I didn’t visit Vietnam – yet. 🙂
+Run by Sébastien Delonglée and very useful some of the information has proved, too, even though I am yet to visit Vietnam.
+This site has a wonderful comparison between Anax Parthenope julius and Anax guttatus that helped me to a correction. 😉

 - Odonata of India